araf/fbpageget/README.md

 # fbpageget
-An AngularJS app to view photos from Facebook Page more smartly.
+An AngularJS app to view photos from Facebook Page more smartly and easily.